-- The child has a diagnosed physical or mental condition that has a high probability of resulting in a developmental delay. - The child has at least a 25 percent delay in one or more of the following areas of development: - Cognitive development. - Physical development, including vision and hearing. - Communication skills. - Social or emotional development. - Adaptive development, which includes self-help skills. - The child has atypical development affecting his or her overall development, as determined by a qualified team using professionally acceptable procedures and informed clinical opinion.
+- The child has a diagnosed physical or mental condition that has a high probability of resulting in a developmental delay. - The child has at least a 25 percent delay in one or more of the following areas of development: - o Cognitive development. - o Physical development, including vision and hearing. - o Communication skills. - Social or emotional development. - o Adaptive development, which includes self-help skills. - The child has atypical development affecting his or her overall development, as determined by a qualified team using professionally acceptable procedures and informed clinical opinion.